TueSanTran2435/Adult-Income/README.md

 # Adult-Income
+CS 329E project
-EDA for adult income from census bureau data in 1994.
+EDA for adult income from the Census Bureau data in 1994.
+San Tran, Saahiti Chadalavada